Herzberg-Teller coupling in coherent multidimensional spectroscopy: analytical response functions for multilevel systems

-where $\chi_{k,l}\equiv 1$ for $k>l$.
+where $\chi_{k,l}\equiv 1$ for {$k=l+1$}.

-$(3)$ The third step, the second one in the derivation of the HT terms, is the calculation of the functions $f_{p_1\dots p_K|q_1\dots q_L}$, corresponding to expectation values of operators that consist in the product of $M$ operators $U_k$, $L$ creation operators, in positions specified by the indices $p_j$, and $K$ annihilation operators, in positions specified by the indices $q_k$.
-For example, for $M=5$, one has that:
+$(3)$ The third step, the second in the derivation of the HT terms, is the calculation of the functions $f_{p_1\dots p_K|q_1\dots q_L}$, corresponding to the expectation values of the operators that consist of the product of the $M$ operators $\hat{U}_k$, $K$ annihilation operators, in positions specified by the indices $p_j$, and the $L$ creation operators, in positions specified by the indices $q_k$.
+For example, for $M=5$, we have that:

-These functions can be reduced to combinations of the $a^{(M)}_k$ and $c^{(M)}_k$.
-The procedure consists in progressively lowering the order of the function, and specifically the number of creation operators, through the equation:
+These functions can be reduced to combinations of $a^{(M)}_k$ and $c^{(M)}_k$.
+The procedure consists in progressively lowering the number of creation operators, through the equation:

-where $\chi_{kl} = 0$ for $k>l$.
-When all the annihilation operators have been removed, the remaining function is given by:
+where $\chi_{k,l} = 0$ for {$k>l+1$}.
+When all creations operators have been removed, the remaining function is given by:

 In fact, from Eq. (\ref{eq90}) it follows that the functions corresponding to normally ordered annihilation and creation operators ($p_j<q_k$ for arbitrary $j$ and $k$) can be directly factorized into the product of $a^{(M)}_k$ and $c^{(M)}_k$ functions: